It's Amy Butler's Gumdrop pillow. Aside from the 10 lb box of polyfill I had to buy, I used stash. And a pattern.Hell can freeze over now.

 It's more of a gold with a pink overlay.
 It's fabulous to knit with, shows of the pattern so well, and I just love it.
 So this is my Hanami yarn and I'm sticking with it!

-You think this is just an ordinary sheet of paper, don't you?
 But it's not!
 It's a fabric sheet for inkjet printers!
 And this is a sheet of fabric that I printed from this picture.

 All I have to do now is peel off the backing and wash it.
 Can I tell you how exciting this is?
 I can make labels, I can print out phrases...
 Woo hoo!
 I got it from Joann's.